 Blockage – if something gets stuck in your airway, such as food or a pill, you will usually cough.

-Reduce the cost and take the stress out of effective at-home care with a Wet Cough/Dry Cough | Cold & Flu Kit from ZOOM Pharmacy.
-Curated by our team of healthcare experts specifically for the reduction and relief of symptoms associated with a wet (productive) or dry (non-productive) cough.
+Reduce the cost and take the stress out of effective at-home care with our wide range of cold & flu products available from ZOOM Pharmacy.
+Curated by our team of healthcare experts get products for the reduction and relief of symptoms associated with a wet (productive) or dry (non-productive) cough.